Tdlaughl/SoftwareEngineering/README.md

 | ChrisMorale | Chris Morales |

 # What script to run to get all of the downloads
-To get the code to work you will run the script called "run.bash"
+To get the code to work you will run the script called "run.bash" to download all of the files you would need for the project. (curl, SFML, g++, etc.)